Configuring Microsoft Entra ID (Azure Active Directory) Integration with SAML

 - You can also create a new user in Invicti Enterprise with the Enable Auto Provisioning option.

-If you encounter any problem while setting up Single Sign-On (SSO) integration, see Troubleshooting SSO Issues.
+If you encounter any problem while setting up Single Sign-On (SSO) integration, refer to Troubleshooting SSO Issues.

 Single Sign-On Fields

-This table lists and explains the Single Sign-On fields in the Azure Single Sign-On window.
+This table lists and explains the Single Sign-On fields in the Single Sign-On window.

-How to add Netsparker Enterprise to Azure Active Directory
+How to add Invicti Enterprise to Entra ID (Azure Active Directory)

 - On the left navigation pane, select the Azure Active Directory service.